 The diagnostic report should include a diagnosis of your current disability, as well as supporting information, such as the date of the diagnosis, how the diagnosis was reached, and the credentials and signature of the professional; information on how your disability affects a major life activity; information on how the disability affects your academic performance; and specific requests for accommodations, as well as an explanation as to why each accommodation is requested.
 Letter submission must include the following elements: typed on letterhead, dated, and signed by qualified individual.
-If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should so indicate on the Lackawanna College Student Health Record.
+If the disability is physical, including hearing or vision impairment, or if it has any other medical implications, including psychiatric, the student should indicate this information to Lackawanna College as well.